milwad-dev/laravel-validate/docs/1.x/valid-pascal-case.md

 ## ValidPascalCase

-If you want to validate pascal-case string, you can use `ValidPascalCase` rule:
+If you want to validate the Pascal-case string, you can use the `ValidPascalCase` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidPascalCase;